High-Resolution Electrophoresis and Immunofixation

 Description

-High-Resolution Electrophoresis and Immunofixation: Techniques and Interpretation acquaints the reader with the available methodologies and instrumentation for performing high-resolution electrophoresis and immunofixation.
+High-Resolution Electrophoresis and Immunofixation: Techniques and Interpretation, Second Edition presents the important developments in the technology of serum protein electrophoresis.
+This book discusses the electrophoretic patterns that one encounters when using high-resolution electrophoresis and immunofixation.

-This text presents the use of procedures of high-resolution electrophoresis and immunofixation to facilitate the diagnosis of a variety of serum protein abnormalities.
-It also provides case examples to illustrate the uses of these procedures and their possible caveats.
-The book contains chapters devoted to the methods and rationale for high-resolution electrophoresis; interpretation of high-resolution electrophoresis patterns in serum, urine, and cerebrospinal fluid; the immunofixation technique; and strategies for diagnosing monoclonal gammopathies.
+Organized into nine chapters, this edition begins with an overview of the migration of charged particles in an electrical field.
+This text then presents the study of nasal and aural fluids looking for cerebrospinal fluid (CSF)-specific transferrin to detect CSF leakage due to a skull fracture or tumor.
+Other chapters consider some detailed studies of strategies employing immunoglobulin quantification and high-resolution electrophoresis to detect monoclonal gammopathies.
+This book discusses as well the three available strategies to enhance the efficiency of diagnosis of monoclonal gammopathies.
+The final chapter deals with the principles of high-resolution electrophoresis and immunofixation electrophoresis (IFE).

+This book is a valuable resource for pathologists, technologists, epidemiologists, physicians, and clinicians.

 Table of Contents